CDL-Quantum/Hackathon2022/Business_Application.md

 2. Implementing QAE on the outputs of the risk model,
 3. Search sensitive parameters with Grover's algorithm.

+For the first step, the structure of the model is translated into a quantum circuit.

 # Potential customers